Smaniac1/E02a-Control-Structures/README.md

-# E02a-Control-Structures

-Let's start experimenting with some Python code!
-This is a set of exercises for MSCH-C220; they should give you the tools to help build your first game.

-This exercise assumes that you have already installed Python, GitHub Desktop, and VS Code, and that you have already created a GitHub account.
-If that is not the case, please refer to previous exercises.

-This repository contains several files that you will need to alter to complete the assignment.
-Fork this repository (instructions below) and edit the files.
-Commit and push the changes back to GitHub and turn in the URL to your repository on Canvas.

-Comments in Python are marked by a # sign (for single-line comments) or three matching quotation marks (''' or """) if a comment requires more than one line.
-They should also appear in a different color in VS Code.
-The Python Interpreter ignores comments, so you can safely include any information you want there.

-*If you wish your exercise to be graded, please edit the LICENSE file (add the current year and your name).*

 Edit README.md to answer the following questions:

 - Open main01.py.
 Before running it, what do you expect this program to do?